ResponsiblyUnranked/PythonSoftwareDesign/src/design_principles/solid/liskov/detailed/ParameterTypes.md

 This is to tell `mypy`, a tool designed to look for issues with the type-hints in your code, to ignore the error in my code.

-[`mypy`](https://mypy.readthedocs.io/en/stable/) is sophisticated enough that it can actually detect this violation of the Liskov substitution principle, so I have to use a comment to suppress the warning so that the project will still pass linting checks in GitHub Actions.
+[`mypy`](https://mypy.readthedocs.io/en/stable/) is sophisticated enough that it can actually detect this violation of the LSP, so I have to use a comment to suppress the warning so that the project will still pass linting checks in GitHub Actions.